KHALYD1/DAILY-PLANET/README.md

 ## Features

-* Browse news articles from different sources
+* Browse news articles from different sources: Users can browse articles from various sources such as CNN, BBC, New York Times, etc.
-* Search for specific news topics
+* Search for specific news topics: Users can search for news articles related to specific topics.
-* Filter news articles by category
+* Filter news articles by category: Users can filter articles by category such as business, entertainment, health, science, sports, and technology.

-* Sort news articles by date or popularity
+* Sort news articles by date or popularity:  Users can sort articles by date or popularity to quickly find the most recent or most popular articles.

+## Installation

 ## Installation